wilgaboury/sbdb/explain.md

 ## Atomic Directory Modifications Revisited

 So far, I have mentioned two major shortcomings, non-atomic directory commit and lack of multi-entry rollback.
-SubstatiaDB does offer a solution to these problems, but it comes with drawbacks.
+SubsidiaDB does offer a solution to these problems, but it comes with drawbacks.

 As mentioned before, write commits are atomic for files, so by representing our directory with a symbolic link, which is just a file, we actually can perform atomic commit for an entire directory.
 Let's demonstrate how it works with a hypothetical directory called `target`.
 Inside target will exist a symbolic link `target/current` which points to an actual directory with our database content `target/<uuid-1>`.
 First, we take a write lock on `target`, then copy `target/<uuid-1>` to `target/<uuid-2>` and perform mutations on the copy.
 To commit, we make a new symbolic link `target/current.tmp` and atomically rename it to `target/current`.
 Finally, we can safely delete `target/<uuid-1>` to cleanup.
 Symbolic links aren't an ideal solution in many cases though, as they have problems on Windows and can complicate programmatic traversal.
 This scheme also adds additional nesting to the database structure, which is harmful to locking performance.
 For these reasons, it is left to the discretion of users to what extent they employ this feature.